-Have you experienced any nasty surprises after having a motorcycle mechanic repair or service your bike?
+Have you experienced any nasty surprises after shoddy mechanics have repaired or serviced your motorcycle?

-A riding colleague recently complained of a leaking brake reservoir on his BMW R 1200 RT, so we pulled over for him to investigate.
+A riding colleague recently complained of a leaking brake reservoir on his BMW R 1200 RT (pictured above), so we pulled over for him to investigate.

 The bike had just been in for an expensive service and it seems the mechanic had not fitted the gasket correctly, causing the leak.

 Over lunch, the riders shared their stories of poor servicing and neglect and I was surprised how many had tales of shoddy or even fraudulent work.

 I shared my own example: I was riding down a steep hill after just having my Triumph Scrambler serviced a few years ago when I hit the front brakes and nothing happened except a clunking noise.

 The front brake wasn’t reacting, so I applied the rear brake and geared down to try to slow the bike.
 I eventually skidded across the intersection at the bottom of the hill, lucky to not hit any passing traffic.